-As described inSection 7.2.1.3, "KeyStoreCallbackHandler", the KeyStoreCallbackHandler uses a java.security.KeyStore for handling various cryptographic callbacks, including encryption.
+As described in KeyStoreCallbackHandler, the KeyStoreCallbackHandler uses a java.security.KeyStore for handling various cryptographic callbacks, including encryption.
 For encryption based on public keys, the handler uses the trustStore property.
-For encryption based on symmetric keys, it will use thesymmetricStore.
+For encryption based on symmetric keys, it will use the 'symmetricStore'.